tveronesi/imdbinfo/README.md

 ## License

-imdbinfo is released under the GPL v2.0.
+imdbinfo is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing